 |

-The CLI utility timescaledb-tune is great as it can be used to generate an optimized set of Postgres runtime parameters.
-However, it assumes that Postgres is the only major process running on the host and is neither competing for RAM nor CPU.
+The CLI utility timescaledb-tune is useful because it can generate an optimized set of Postgres runtime parameters.
+However, it assumes that Postgres is the only major process running on the host and is not competing for RAM or CPU.

 Suggested test invocation: